How Does LendingTree Get Paid?

 Content was accurate at the time of publication.

-Factoring receivables helps businesses get funding by selling unpaid invoices for a cash advance to a factoring company.
-You’ll get cash quickly, but this type of funding can be expensive, since a factoring company takes a big bite.
-Let’s take a deep dive into how accounts receivable factoring works so you can decide if it’s right for your business.
+Factoring receivables helps businesses get funding by selling unpaid invoices to a factoring company — in exchange, the business receives a cash advance on a portion of the invoiced amount.
+But while you’ll get cash quickly, this type of funding can be expensive, since a factoring company takes a big bite.

 What is accounts receivable factoring?